-Ceilings

-Repair category 1

-Notes The textured finishes may contain asbestos based material.
-See information on Asbestos in the Limitations of Inspection section above.
+Ceilings Repair category 2 Notes There is some plaster cracking.
+This is considered fairly typical for a property of this age and type.
+The textured finishes may contain asbestos based material.
+See information on asbestos in the Limitations of Inspection section above.
+There is timber cladding to ceiling surfaces.
+This may represent a fire hazard.